Parathyroid Cancer: The Basics

 Author: Marisa Healy, BSN, RN

 Your parathyroid is made up of 4 pea-sized glands in your neck near your thyroid.
-The parathyroid gland makes parathyroid hormone.
-This hormone helps the body use, store, and keep calcium at a normal level.
+These glands make parathyroid hormone.
+This hormone helps your body use, store, and keep calcium at a normal level.
 Parathyroid cancer is caused by parathyroid gland cells growing out of control.
-As the number of cells grow, they form a tumor.
+As the number of cells grows, they form a tumor.

 Parathyroid cancer that has spread from the parathyroid to some other part of the body is called metastatic cancer.